-The Construction (Design and Management) Regulations 2007 (CDM2007) come into force on 6 April 2007.
-They replace the Construction (Design and Management) Regulations 1994 (CDM94) and the Construction (Health, Safety and Welfare) Regulations 1996 (CHSW).
-The key aim of CDM2007 is to integrate health and safety into the management of the project and to encourage everyone involved to work together.
+The Construction (Design and Management) Regulations 2015 (CDM2015) came into force in 2015.
+They replace the Construction (Design and Management) Regulations 2007 (CDM2007) and the Construction (Health, Safety and Welfare) Regulations 1996 (CHSW).
+The key aim of CDM2015 is to integrate health and safety into the management of the project and to encourage everyone involved to work together.

 HSE must be notified of projects where construction work is expected to:

 (b) involve more than 500 person days, for example 50 people working for over 10 days.

 PWH have extensive experience in all aspects of Health & Safety in construction across a wide range of projects.
 As a practice we also have principle members who are registered members of the Association for Project Safety (APS).

 A summary of the duties for notifiable projects and how they are applied is shown below: